-Again, this is a baseline specification and we have also tried the specification with interaction terms.
-An advantage of the FE model is that we do not have to assume that μ{ij} is correlated with a set of covariates.
-The disadvantages of the FE model, on the other hand, include the following: (i) it ignores the effects of all time-invariant province- and household-level variables; (ii) it also ignores the hierarchical structure of the data and thus the coefficient estimates could be biased (Goldstein, 1999); and, (iii) the relative impacts of household-specific and community-specific factors cannot be identified.
-Hence, our preferred model is the three-level RC model.
+An advantage of the FE model is that we do not have to assume that $\mu{ij}$ is correlated with a set of covariates.
+The disadvantages of the FE model, on the other hand, include the following: (i) it ignores the effects of all time-invariant province- and household-level variables; (ii) it also ignores the hierarchical structure of the data and thus the coefficient estimates could be biased (Goldstein, 1999); and (iii) the relative impacts of household-specific and community-specific factors cannot be identified.